melatonin355/designing-data-intesive-applications/chapter5.md

 5.9 Consistent Prefix Reads: The chapter introduces consistent prefix reads, a guarantee that ensures clients will always see a consistent and ordered view of the data.

 5.10 Solutions for Replication Lag: Finally, the chapter presents various techniques for addressing replication lag and improving data consistency, such as read-after-write consistency, quorum reads and writes, and version vectors.

+1. Read-after-write consistency: This approach ensures that when a client writes data to the system, it is only acknowledged once the write is propagated to a certain number of replicas.
+This guarantees that subsequent reads by the same client will return the latest written data.
+However, it may introduce latency during write operations, as the system needs to wait for the data to propagate.

+2. Quorum reads and writes: Quorum-based systems rely on a consensus algorithm to determine the number of replicas that must acknowledge a read or write operation before it is considered successful.
+A common approach is to use a majority quorum, where an operation must be acknowledged by more than half of the replicas to succeed.
+This method helps maintain consistency, as it is less likely that an outdated replica will be used for read operations.
+However, it may introduce latency, as the system needs to wait for multiple acknowledgments.

+3. Version vectors: Version vectors are data structures that keep track of the version history of each replica.
+They allow the system to detect and resolve conflicts arising from concurrent updates to the same data.
+By maintaining version information for each replica, the system can determine which replica has the most up-to-date data and use that replica for read operations.
+This approach can help address replication lag by ensuring that clients always read the latest data, even in the presence of network delays or other issues.

+Each of these techniques comes with its own trade-offs in terms of performance, latency, and complexity.
+The choice of which method to use depends on the specific requirements and characteristics of the distributed system being designed.